LSA: Modeling Aspect Sentiment Coherency via Local Sentiment Aggregation: Methodology

 \subsubsection{Differential Weighted Aggregation}

 It is reasonable to assume that the importance of sentiment information from different sides may vary.
 Therefore, we introduce differential weighted aggregation (DWA) to control the contribution of sentiment information from the adjacent aspects on different sides.
-We initialize learnable $\eta_{l}^{*}$ and $\eta_{r}^{*}$ to adjust the contribution of adjacent aspect's features and obtain the differential weighted sentiment aggregation window as follows:
+We initialize learnable $\eta_{l}^{*}$ and $\eta_{r}^{*}$ to $1$ and optimize them using gradient descent.
+The differential weighted sentiment aggregation window is obtained as follows:

 where $\mathbf{H}_{dwa}^{o}$ is the aggregated hidden state learned by the differential weighted aggregation window.
-We initialize $\eta_{l}^{*}$ and $\eta_{r}^{*}$ to $1$ and optimize them using gradient descent.